A Basic Guide to Choosing a Folding Bike

 Best value for money, wide range of models but best known for urban cycling and bike commuting.
 Established brand made by the largest foldie-manufacturer in the world, holds patent for folding mechanism.

 Designed to be a last mile personal urban vehicle in the spirit of Japan’s Rinko bicycle.
 Has a novel folding system that utilises a sliding action.
 16” wheels, ultra compact, stands upright in folded form.

 Most affordable starter foldie, carbon frame model also available.
 Considered one of the more reputable Chinese brands.

 Full-sized frame, unique swivel fold system, minimal disassembly but no handlebar fold and no break in frame.
 Different models for on and off-road, folding MTB originally designed for US military paratroopers.

 Technically not a foldie but a breakaway.
 Handmade steel space frames of open truss-type for better stiffness, a short wheelbase and front + rear suspension.
 Wide range of models, but is generally fast with great aerodynamics, despite 17” and 20” small wheels.

 Fastest folding mechanism, compactness similar to Brompton.
 Perfect for commuting, carbon frame model available for speed and lighter weight.
 Easily wheeled while folded.

 There are many other foldies sold in Malaysia at a wide range of prices, but this list is a compilation of the some of the best brands in terms of quality.
-The higher the price, the better the components and ride quality, which means you get what you pay for.
+The higher the price, the better the components and ride, which means you get what you pay for.
 If you're not doing serious cycling, it may be ok to skimp a little.
-Remember that in the end, your bike is a personal choice based on your preference and needs.
+Remember that in the end, your bike is a personal choice based on your preference and needs (and budget).